jeffhow/aion/README.md

 # Getting Started

 ## Installation and requirements
-Aion requires Python 3.6+, PostgreSQL, and OS-specific dependancy tools.
+Aion requires Python 3.6+, PostgreSQL, an email service (ie. SendGrid), and OS-specific dependancy tools.

 After creating the superuser, use the django shell to manually create a profile for the admin account.